NeuroAssociates/seastack/README.md

 # How to use?

-Do reference sample project is this.
+Do reference sample project.
 The path of the script file can be different.

 ## Preparing in HTML code